-The Tabor College- McPherson College football game scheduled for Saturday, Oct.
-20, has been canceled, announced Kansas Collegiate Athletic Conference commissioner Scott Crawford Thursday.
+The Tabor College and McPherson College football game scheduled for Oct.
+20, 2012, has been cancelled, announced Kansas Collegiate Athletic Conference commissioner Scott Crawford today.